Args82/Args82.github.io/careerMeio/ReadMe.md

 ## Change Log
- I hate the styling and will continue to update it
+ I hate the styling and will continue to update it Want to add "about" modal that explains app
+ Want to make real login/sign up

 ## Issues and Resolutions
  Use this section to list of all issues encountered and their resolution